l77l77/mbaytas.github.io/research/README.md

 Dr. Mehmet Aydın Baytaş conducts scholarly research situated at intersections of design and computer science.
 To date, he has co-authored more than 30 research publications (including ACM DIS Best Paper and ACM CHI Honorable Mention award-winners), as well as research grants which collectively received more than $4M from state, non-profit, and corporate benefactors in Turkey and Sweden.

 His current research theme is: artifacts for the home we want to live in.

-In collaboration with other designer/scholars who focus on UX design and fabrication, they analyze practices that cultivate health and benevolence – meditation, yoga, breathwork, huddling around a campfire, sharing a cup of tea… They fabricate designs from computer-driven materials that embody their qualities.
+Guided by this theme, in collaboration with other designer/scholars who focus on UX design and fabrication, they analyze practices that cultivate health and benevolence – meditation, yoga, breathwork, huddling around a campfire, sharing a cup of tea… They fabricate designs from computer-driven materials that embody their qualities.
 They look back at experiences – the designers' as well as the users' – through the lens of philosophy and qualitative analysis to make contributions that serve creative work.

 His current research projects are on: